 The Lamy 2000 was my first foray into more expensive fountain pens.
-I was hesitant for a couple of reasons.
-First was the price.
+I was hesitant, mostly because of the price.
 At the time, it was hard for me to justify spending over $100 for a pen.
 I now see that there is value at all different price levels, and it’s completely dependent on the purchaser.
 That’s a big topic that might be better left to another article.

 This Lamy 2000 is made of makrolon, a brushed polycarbonate, which keeps the pen fairly lightweight, and has some texture to it.
 You can also get it in stainless steel, which is heavier and more expensive.
 I like the makrolon.
 It’s a unique material and feels nice in the hand.
 The overall look is sleek and classic, though perhaps not as classic as the cigar-shaped Pilot Metropolitan.
 Its design is more considered, is in the Bauhaus tradition, and comes from the collaboration between Lamy and former Braun designer Gerd Muller.

 The design of the nib stands out right away.
 It’s a gold, rhodium-plated hooded nib.
 While this gives its signature look, it also means that the nib isn't as bouncy as other gold nibs.
 There’s a small frosted ink window.
 It can be difficult to see which color ink you have in the pen unless holding it up to a light, but it’s functional enough to warn me when I’m running out of ink.

 The grip section is stainless steel, which can be problematic for some writers since it can be a bit slippery.
 The sleek curve down to the nib, while looking graceful, doesn’t help in that regard.
 I don’t have an issue with this since I tend to grip pens high.
 I’m usually up by the metal wings that clip into the cap.
 That said, if you tend to grip a pen down towards the nib, that’s one thing to watch out for.